 ABOUT THE WORK

-When I first started painting, I was naturally drawn to doing portraits.
-I've always been fascinated by the idea of being in someone else's skin, and all my life I've expressed this fascination by drawing cartoons, acting out characters on stage, and doing impressions of famous people and loved ones.
-In painting I found I was able to capture likenesses of people, similar to doing impressions.
-My interest has never been realism so much as it has been finding the truth, or essence, of a person, and expressing that in paint.
+When I first started painting, I was drawn to painting portraits - probably the most difficult and sometimes least respected art form, depending on the era.
+But I have always been drawn to faces, to people.
+Partly I think because I am fascinated by the idea of literally being in someone else's skin.
+What is it like to discard one's identity and be another person?
+Growing up I expressed this fascination by drawing cartoons, acting out characters on stage, and doing impressions of everyone around me (I still do that).
+I found in painting I was usually able fairly easily to capture likenesses of people, similar to how I was able to do impressions.
+My interest has never been realism so much as it has been finding the truth, or essence, of a person, and capturing that in paint.
 I wanted to make portraits that felt alive to the viewer - whole and contained worlds of their own, not static reproductions.

-In the last year I have plunged head first into abstract painting, which feels like a natural next step as an artist.
+Most recently I have taken up abstract painting, which feels like a natural evolution as an artist.
 After years of practicing line, color, and composition in the context of representational painting, I am now interested in breaking down those elements to their most basic character - and seeing what I can create outside of a known subject matter.
 The abstract paintings I have made so far have emerged from thrilling, sometimes grueling, hours of trial and error and decision making - like conversations I'm having with the painted surface, to decide where to go and what to do (and mostly - when to stop!).

 I work in acrylic and gouache paint, as well as mixed media with acryla gouache, pencil, pen, and oil pastel.